 If your company's ownership structure changes, you may need a new EIN.
 For example: A single-member LLC that's been taxed as a sole proprietorship then chooses to be taxed as a corporation.
 This can be due to financial or operating reasons, but because the tax structure has changed, a new EIN is needed.
 If you sell your company, the incoming owners will have to request a new EIN.
 Besides tax considerations, you might want a new EIN for other reasons.
 In some states, your LLC has to report income on state tax returns, and an EIN is required for that.
 Also, many companies that you do business with may require an EIN to process payments.

 If you need help with an EIN for your business, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.